fjod/Reinforced-wiki/Code/Queries.md

 # The concept

 Queries are requests to external system *that does not change their data state*.
-In ideal world queries are *pure functions* (idempotent - can be called without different outcome), but in realty this is not possible.
+In ideal world queries are *pure functions* (idempotent - user receive same result with each call), but in reality this is not possible.
 Two consequent queries *may* return different data.
 It depends on outer system's behavior.

-Thing that we actually have to ensure - that our logic *does not perform any updated on outer systems*.
+Thing that we actually have to ensure - that our logic *does not perform any update on outer systems*.
 Tecture tries to ensure it when possible, but often it is not.
 E.g.: you *may* perform direct SQL queries to the database that actuall do `UPDATE`.
 But you better to do not.
 Tecture cannot ensure it technically, so unfortunately it relies on you.

 # Write queries in Tecture